spatie/laravel-honeypot/README.md

 ### Disabling in testing

-By default any protected form that is submitted in faster than 1 second will be marked as spammy.
+By default, any protected form that is submitted in faster than 1 second will be marked as spammy.
 When running end to end tests, which should run as fast as possible, you probably don't want this.

 To disable all honeypots in code, you can set the `enabled` config value to `false`.